avinetworks/avi-helm-charts/docs/AKO/gateway-api/gateway-api.md

 ```

 Each Service with the appropriate labels, corresponds to a single Avi Pool.
-Note that the Service namespace might or might not be in the same namespace, as that of the parent Gateway.
+Note that the Service namespace is not required to be in the same namespace as that of the parent Gateway.